 I design and create when I can carve out the time.
 Then I offer them for sale as digital downloads that people can buy for a very reasonable price.

-I’ve written two ebooks and I’m currently working on a couple more.
+I’ve written a few ebooks and I’m currently working on a couple more.

 Again these are a ton of work in the creating but they equal revenue for months and hopefully years after that initial slaving is done.

 Sales of our own products accounted for 17% of overall AKA Design income last year.